Badgerati/Edison/README.md

 Framework
 ---------

-Using Edison is very similar to NUnit.
+Using Edison is very similar to other test frameworks.
 You have a [Test] Attribute with varying other Attributes to create your tests.
 An example would be:

 ```C#
 [TestFixture]